ThatSINEWAVE/Discord-Honeypot-System/README.md

 5. **Logging and Reporting:** Captured DMs are logged into designated log files while also being reported to specified channels for real-time monitoring by moderation teams.

 These scripts are essential components of the Discord Honeypot System, working in tandem with the controller script to create a comprehensive monitoring and detection framework.
 By simulating authentic user interactions while actively monitoring DM activity, these honeypot instances contribute significantly to server security and moderation efforts.

+## Credits

+- wordlist.txt - this is a renamed version of the [usernames.txt](https://github.com/jeanphorn/wordlist/blob/master/usernames.txt) by @jeanphorn
+- profile images - all 1000 profile images have been sourced from [pfps.gg](https://pfps.gg/)

 ## Warning